 All trunks contain a variety of multimedia tools including videos, posters, photographs, maps, classroom sets of books, lessons plans and student activities, and seek to make students aware of their personal responsibility within our community.

 Trunks are available on a first come, first served basis, and may be checked out free of charge for a period of four weeks.
 To reserve a trunk, please complete and return our Trunk Reservation Form.
 Upon receiving confirmation of your trunk reservation, you may pick up your trunk at the Holocaust Memorial Museum of San Antonio, 12500 N.W.
-Military Highway, from 9:00 am-12:00 pm Monday-Friday or Sundays from 1:00 pm-4:00 pm.
+Military Highway, from 9:00 am-3:00 pm Monday-Friday or Sundays from 1:00 pm-4:00 pm.
 Please call the museum before picking up your trunk to ensure that staff are available to assist you.

-Trunk Inventory Sheets are available online, Elementary, Middle School, and High School, a copy will be located in each Curriculum Trunk.
+Trunk Inventory Sheets are available online (list above), and a copy will be provided with each Curriculum Trunk.
 Review the inventory immediately after pick-up to ensure the accounting of the trunk corresponds to the inventory list.
-If there are any discrepancies, make a notation on the sheet and fax it to (210) 408-2332, attention Christina Forsythe.
+If there are any discrepancies, make a notation on the sheet email to email@example.com .
 The discrepancy needs to be filed with the Museum’s Education Director within 48 hours of the pick-up date.

-The curriculum trunks are provided through generous contributions from the Alex and Sally Halff Foundation and the Charity Ball Association and the Dalkowitz Charitable Trust.
+The curriculum trunks are provided through generous contributions from the Alex and Sally Halff Foundation, the Charity Ball Association and the Dalkowitz Charitable Trust.